 The current article includes the complete raw data-set collected in the study including the participants' attributes, interview transcripts (with potentially identifying details redacted), descriptive results, and a memo of data analysis.
-Pending acceptance for publication, all of the data files will be automatically uploaded to the Figshare repository.
+These files are all available in the Figshare repository and as Supplemental Material via the SAGE Journals platform.
 Full project data and materials can be found on the Open Science Framework.
+Supplemental materials for this article (including consent form, interview transcripts, etc.) are available online at OSF (https://doi.org/10.17605/OSF.IO/JFMY5).